 Treatment with Kisqali should be initiated by a physician experienced in the use of anticancer therapies.

 The recommended dose is 600 mg (three 200 mg film-coated tablets) of ribociclib once daily for 21 consecutive days followed by 7 days off treatment, resulting in a complete cycle of 28 days.
-The treatment should be continued as long as the patient is deriving clinical benefit from therapy or until unacceptable toxicity occurs.
+In patients with advanced or metastatic breast cancer, the treatment should be continued as long as the patient is deriving clinical benefit from therapy or until unacceptable toxicity occurs.

-When Kisqali is used in combination with an aromatase inhibitor, the aromatase inhibitor should be taken orally once daily continuously throughout the 28-day cycle.
-Please refer to the Summary of Product Characteristics (SmPC) of the aromatase inhibitor for additional details.
+When Kisqali is used in combination with an AI, the AI should be taken orally once daily continuously throughout the 28-day cycle.
+Please refer to the Summary of Product Characteristics (SmPC) of the AI for additional details.

 When Kisqali is used in combination with fulvestrant, fulvestrant is administered intramuscularly on days 1, 15 and 29, and once monthly thereafter.
 Please refer to the SmPC of fulvestrant for additional details.